shumanac/enrollment-analysis/README.md

 ## Overview

-This project delivers an end-to-end solution for cleaning, analyzing, visualizing, and operationalizing enrollment data.
+This project delivers an end-to-end solution for cleaning, analyzing, and visualizing enrollment data.
 The goal is to help stakeholders understand program impact and engagement trends at a city level, while making the results accessible to non-technical users.

-## The solution combines
+### The solution combines

 Python→ data transformation, analysis, visualization